GuillaumeSimonet17/ft_IRC/Readme.md

-Project to test on Linux
+Project to be launched on Linux

 ft_IRC is an IRC server, following standard Internet RFCs.